cosmah/cosmah/README.md

 - 👋 Hi,sup guys
 -  I’m @cosmah
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning @UTAMU and ALX
+- 🌱 I’m currently pursuing a Bcs of Computer Science at @UTAMU -I'm also learning software engineering under ALX programme
 - 💞️ I’m looking to collaborate on DEVELOPMENT PROJECTS
 - 📫 How to reach me ...cosmahke4@gmail.com